 Opening in 1917, the station replaced the old Southside at Center and Liberty Streets, a building that had been constructed in 1908 for horse-drawn equipment.
 This new facility was specifically designed to accommodate motorized apparatus, which were just arriving in Reno that year.
 DeLongchamps designed a second station in a similar style that was built on East Fourth Street at the same time.

 The station’s residential look nicely complemented the neighborhood, which had yet to become a commercial corridor.
 Originally, it was flanked on either side by private homes.
-In 1927, Frank Greene built a brick grocery on the station’s north side, and much later, in 1946, the Hale building appeared to its south.
+In 1927, Frank Greene built a brick grocery (known here as the Jack Bacon Building) on the station’s north side, and much later, in 1946, the Hale building appeared to its south.

 Inside, the apparatus room extended along the building’s entire north end with a small kitchen at the back.
 The other side contained an office, a dormitory lined with wooden lockers, and a washroom.
 An air raid siren was installed on a four-foot tower on the building’s roof in January 1942, to sound the signal in case of air attack.

-Reno’s needs, as well as its equipment, eventually outgrew the little fire house, which closed in the early 1980s, when a larger station was constructed on Moana Lane.
+Reno’s needs, as well as its equipment, eventually outgrew the little fire house, which closed in the early 1990s, after a larger station was opened on Moana Lane.
 Sometime after that, the building was demolished.